Dibrugarh University: Centre for Atmospheric Studies

 Earth's Atmosphere and Climate Science, Aeronomy, Ionospheric Instrumentation.
 The centre has robust observational program of aerosol and trace gas with support from ISRO, DST and UGC.
 The centre operates a chain of Global Navigation Satellite System receivers in NE India and the only Ionosonde since 2010 in the whole of east and northeast India.
 The centre has developed an Indigenous Ionosonde in collaboration with Society for Applied Microwave Electronics Engineering and Research (SAMEER), IIT Bombay with financial support from DeiTY, Govt of India.

 Faculty of Biological Sciences

 Department of Life Sciences

 The Department of Life sciences was established in 1977.
-It offers Post-Graduate Programme like M.Sc. & Ph.D. in Life Sciences.
-The Department maintains a digital database of ethno-medicinal plants found in this region with financial support from UGC.
+It offers postgraduate programmes like M.Sc. and Ph.D. in life sciences.
+The department maintains a digital database of ethno-medicinal plants found in this region with financial support from UGC.
 The department developed 4.63 hectares of Botanical garden for ex-situ conservation of plant species inside the university campus.